Public Lighting Trends for 2020

-As 2016 winds down, it’s a good time to reflect on the progress that has been made in public lighting and to forecast what’s ahead for 2017.
+As 2019 winds down, it’s a good time to reflect on the progress that has been made in public lighting and to forecast what’s ahead for 2020 and beyond.

 In addition to high CCT, many LED fixtures were also designed for efficient distribution of light without much concern for the glare created by the exposed individual LEDs.
 To add insult to injury: many manufacturers promoted wide pole spacing to help offset the higher cost of each LED fixture.
 This led to roadway lighting installations with very high-angle concentrated glare from LED fixtures.

 Unfortunately the early history of LED fixture development shows little interest in the quality of light or its negative impact on the real customers, the public.
 Herein lies a fundamental flaw with how public lighting has traditionally been implemented.
 DOT staff is charged with installing lighting that will be the most cost effective while meeting some recognized lighting standards.
 While most standards strive to improve lighting quality, they are generally used to guide cities on how much light is put on a surface and with what level of uniformity.

 These standards are followed not to ensure that quality lighting is achieved, but primarily to avoid being sued by those who think that lighting equals safety.
 Even as some standards have evolved to acknowledge the negative impact that glare, light trespass and sky glow can have on visibility and the environment, many cities are still just putting down enough light so they can defend against litigation and to provide the public with a feeling of security.

 [media-credit name=”CBS NYC” align=”aligncenter” width=”300″][/media-credit]Which brings us back to the report published by the AMA which stated that the quality of public lighting was important for human health; it resonated with the public and confirmed why many were unhappy with what was being done to their neighborhoods in the name of energy efficiency.
 (More details in an earlier SOLA article.)